Skip To Main Content

 Division 1 – Official Visits

-In all sports other than basketball and football, a prospect may not be provided an expense-paid visit earlier September 1st of his or her junior year in high school.
+In sports other than baseball, basketball, football, lacrosse and softball, a prospective student-athlete may not be provided an expense-paid visit earlier than August 1 of the prospective student-athlete's junior year in high school.

 Division 1 – Unofficial Visits